yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 ![gender_with_gender](/img/2017-08-13-friendships-among-top-r-twitterers_files/figure-markdown_github/user_gender2-1.png)

 Ha! look at this!
-Obviously, Female users' graph will be less dense as there are fewer of them in the dataset, however, you can see that they tend to follow male users more often than male top users do.
+Obviously, female users' graph will be less dense as there are fewer of them in the dataset, however, you can see that they tend to follow male users more often than male top users do.
 Is that impression supported by raw numbers?

 ``` r
 final %>%